GoogleForCreators/web-stories-wp/docs/external-template-creation.md

     - In the JSON, first change all image & video URLs to use `__WEB_STORIES_TEMPLATE_BASE_URL__`.
 See an [example](https://github.com/google/web-stories-wp/blob/da23d65cbca76c604350464f0538115d280a7a06/packages/templates/src/raw/diy.json#L151).
 2. In [`packages/templates/src/getTemplates.js`](https://github.com/google/web-stories-wp/blob/main/packages/templates/src/getTemplates.js), add `"<template_name>"` to the string array in the `getTemplates()` function.
 3. In [`packages/template/src/index.js`](https://github.com/google/web-stories-wp/blob/main/packages/templates/src/index.js), add a new JS object corresponding to the new template with properties `id`, `title`, `tags`, `colors`, etc.
-4. Verify in your local environment that the new template is visible in the editor's "Explore Templates" section.
+4. Verify in your WP environment that the new template is visible in the editor's "Explore Templates" section.
 5. Create a single pull request with all of the changes in steps 1-3.

 ## Appendix